This is a Bronx-bound 4 express train

 2. There's this radiolab episode about a man's dead parents that he thinks are haunting his house and I was tearing up because it made me so sad.
 I'm not a subtle crier.
 No one batted an eye, except for one kid that stared right at me.
 He made sure I knew that he knew that I was ugly crying.
 I respected that.

-3. I fell asleep after the company halloween party because I let my friend Kelsey talk me into taking one single tequila shot.
-I knew better than that, but I took the tequila shot anyway, and so I fell asleep on the train at 9pm.
+3. I fell asleep after the company halloween party because I let my partner Kelsey talk me into taking tequila shots.
+I knew better, but I took the tequila shots anyway, and then I fell asleep on the train at 9pm.
 It was not the first nor was it the last time I would fall asleep on the train.
 But this time, a man gently poked me to tell me we had to switch trains, and then stood next to me to make sure I didn't fall asleep again waiting for the next train.
-I didn't fall asleep again (that time) but I appreciated his help anyway.
+I didn't fall asleep again (it wasn’t THAT many shots) but I appreciated his help anyway.

 4. The day after the election, the trains were completely silent.
 That never happens.
 It was eery.
 But I made eye contact with every single woman, and no one smiled, but we were together and we were okay.